Testing¶

 }

-[Optional] Setup common Otterdog configuration repository¶
+[Optional] Set up Otterdog GitHub org configuration repository¶

 Go to your organization https://github.com/otterdog-<github username> > Repositories > New repository

-- Repository name *: .otterdog
+- Repository name:

-Click on Create repository
+Click on Create repository.

 [Optional] Otterdog WebApp development environment¶